 - Taking it to a brake press, where someone sets the tooling and bends your part into shape

-With a roll former, those are all handled in a continuous process.
+We handle all these steps in a continuous process.
 Roll forming is ideal for repeatable parts and processes.

 5. Ability to Collaborate on Optimizing the Part

-If your manufacturer offers design assistance, it may actually save you money by optimizing the part for roll form tooling and processes.
+We offer design assistance, which saves you money by optimizing the part for roll form tooling and processes.

 Roll Forming Vs. Competing Processes

-In the right situation, your company can take advantage of roll forming to efficiently produce parts that stack up against any industry.
-Since every situation is one-of-a-kind, let’s look deeper into the pros and cons of roll bending vs. stamping, press braking, extrusion, casting, and forging.
+In the right situation, roll forming produces parts efficiently that stack up against any industry.
+Here are the pros and cons of roll forming vs. stamping, press braking, extrusion, casting, and forging.

-Most of these competing processes are done via hot forming.
-The challenge is that hot forming a very specialized mill process.
+Most of these competing processes are done through hot forming.
+The challenge is that hot forming is a very specialized mill process.
 The use of high temperatures and molten product requires huge furnaces, which aren’t exactly in abundance.
-It’s a major investment to buy the machinery needed to safely manage molten steel, and to find the experienced manpower to operate the equipment.
+Buying the machinery needed to manage molten steel safely is a large expense.
+So is finding experienced labor to operate the equipment.

 And the Difference Is …